Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 Best Value

-The La Sportiva Trango Tower Extreme are among our favorites for mixed climbing and mountaineering, especially when we know we’ll be faced with stretches of crampon-free climbing on technical rock.
+The La Sportiva Trango Tower Extreme offers great value and is among our favorites for mixed climbing and mountaineering, especially when anticipating crampon-free technical rock climbs.

 While they’re a little too flexible and won’t keep your feet warm enough for cold days in temps below 25 degrees, they’re solid performers on moderate ice and plenty warm for spring ascents of frozen waterfalls in most areas.